Adam Bress, Pharm.D., M.S.

 - Heart Failure

 Dr. Bress is currently an Associate Professor of Population Health Sciences with Tenure in the Division of Health System Innovation and Research and an Investigator at the VA Salt Lake City Health Care System.
+He also serves as the Vice Chair of Reserach for the Department of Population Health Sciences.

 Dr. Bress is a formally-trained cardiovascular clinical pharmacist and population scientist.
 His research is focused on the prevention and treatment of cardiovascular disease, optimizing medication use, and reducing health disparities.
 He is particularly interested in studying antihypertensive medication use, responses, and outcomes to help patients and providers, as well as health systems, payers, governments, and population health managers make better decisions about how to treat and control high blood pressure.
 Dr. Bress's research has been published as first author in the New England Journal of Medicine, The Journal of the American College of Cardiology, and Circulation and has been covered in TIME Magazine, The New York Times, and CBS radio.
 He is also interested in genetic ancestry and racial/ethnic differences in antihypertensive medication responses.
 He was elected as the 2020 National Academy of Medicine Fellow in Pharmacy.
 As a NAM Fellow, he currently serves on the National Academies’ Roundtable on the Promotion of Health Equity.